laurakond/Cross-Stitch-Art/README.md

 **Portfolio Gallery** page is divided into two sections that allow the user to easily identify the type of cross-stitch projects are currently underway and which are completed.

 - **Portfolio gallery** showcases all completed cross-stitch projects.
-The titles of each art work are written on a translucent background to give a better visual impact to the user.
+The title of each art work is written on a translucent background to give a better visual impact to the user.

   ![portfolio gallery section](assets/documentation/features/portfolio-page/portfolio-gallery-section.jpg)

-- **Current projects** section shows cross-stitching work that is in progress and uses an original artwork's image until it is completed.
+- **Current projects** section shows cross-stitching work that is in progress and uses the original artwork's image until it is completed.

   ![current project section](assets/documentation/features/portfolio-page/current-project-section.jpg)